Tabor-Research-Group/fast_reorg_energy_prediction/README.md

 This repository includes:
 * Curated QM9 dataset with their vertical IP, vertical EA, reorganization energy in `./data`
-* Code for tranining and evaluating the Modified [ChiRo](https://github.com/keiradams/ChIRo) model in `./ChiRo`
+* Code for tranining and evaluating the Modified [ChIRo](https://github.com/keiradams/ChIRo) model in `./ChIRo`
 * Code for tranining and evaluating the SchNet implemented with [SchNetPack](https://github.com/atomistic-machine-learning/schnetpack) in `./SchNet`

-## Requirments to Run ChiRo and SchNet
+## Requirments to Run ChIRo and SchNet
 * Python = 3.8.13
 * Pytorch = 1.11.0
 * PyG = 2.0.4